lanceschi/helix-editor-for-custom-glib/README.md

 2. run the built image as a docker container;
 3. extract the built files into a local host folder.

-When the build step is over, you'll find all the required files in a subfolder labelled `helix-23.03`.
+When the build step is over, you'll find all the required files (binary, grammars, etc ...) in a subfolder labelled `helix-23.03`.
 Folder name follow the pattern `helix-<VERSION>` and can be modified at line 5 of `build.sh` file.

 ## Configure the helix target version